Southpaw-TACTIC/Docs/mkdocs/sys-amin/docs/maintenance-logs.md

     }

 On the example linux system, service or server specific configurations are stored in `/etc/logrotate.d` directory.
-For example here is sample apache logrotate configuration file:

 In this example, HTTP logs are not deleted until they are at least a year old, and are rotated on a weekly basis.
 There are other